Blog home / Dolpo: The way trekking in Nepal used to be

 What should trekkers expect from a trek to Dolpo?

-A combination of an exhilarating adventure; an appreciation of the deep-hearted Buddhist and Bon cultures; and sheer inspiration that come of trekking across rugged mountain ranges that extend to the borderlands of Tibet—and will they see a snow leopard?
+A combination of an exhilarating adventure; an appreciation of the deep-hearted Buddhist and Bon cultures; and sheer inspiration that come from trekking across rugged mountain ranges that extend to the borderlands of Tibet—and will they see a snow leopard?
 Not a chance!

 Famous Last Words?

 I’m 75 now.
 And I’ve got a limited number of years I can continue to trek, especially at altitude.
-So, I’m really picking and choosing my trips.
+So, I’m picking and choosing my trips.
 And Dolpo is an area I’d love to return to.
 Dolpo is something special.
 I wish I’d been there ten years ago.

 View treks to Dolpo